veriesseals/civic_id_python/README.md

 ### Law Enforcement Verification
 - Reason required before any data is returned
-- Only 5 minimum-necessary fields returned (name, DOB, citizenship)
+- Returns minimum-necessary fields: name, DOB, citizenship status, and photo (if on file)
 - Every lookup automatically logged to audit trail
 - Officers can only view their own history
+- `MinimalPersonSerializer` deliberately excludes SSN, address, maiden name, and all other sensitive fields

 ### Audit & Compliance
 - All sensitive actions across every module write to `AuditLog`